eduvpn/macos/ReadMe.md

 The bundle identifier (`CFBundleIdentifier`) in the helper's Info.plist should be spelled out.
 Correct: `org.eduvpn.app.openvpnhelper`, wrong: `$(PRODUCT_BUNDLE_IDENTIFIER)`.

+### Building

+You need [Carthage](https://github.com/Carthage/Carthage) to build dependencies.

+    $ carthage bootstrap

+There are a few places where you'll find the full name of the developer certificate (`Mac Developer: Johan Kool (2W662WXNRW)`) which you need to replace with the name of your developer certificate.
+Remember that if you adjust this for the check in OpenVPNHelper you need to sing the openvpn binary too, as described above.

 ### Uninstalling

 Besides deleting the app, files are installed at these locations: